JJHPhoto/Horiseon/README.md

 7. Removed an unnecessary img tag from the “Cost Management” graphic.
 8. Updated the copyright to 2020.
 9. Created a new “div class” to replace repeating “div classes” in the “Sidebar.” section.
+10. Removed unnecessary “div id” tags from two of the boxes inside the “content” box.

 ## Changes I made to the CSS.